Chicken Thighs — Nutrients, Health Benefits, And Shopping Tips

 Chicken thighs are often more flavorful and moist than chicken breasts due to their higher fat content.

-Store fresh chicken thighs in the refrigerator and use within one to two days.
-For longer storage, freeze them in an airtight container or freezer bag for up to nine months.
-Cooked chicken thighs can be refrigerated for up to four days.
+Refrigerate fresh chicken thighs and consume them within 1-2 days.
+For extended storage, freeze them in a sealed container or bag for up to 9 months.
+Cooked chicken thighs can be kept in the fridge for up to four days.

 Health benefits